 Nothing obligates you to participate in the Program.
 You may receive a higher rate of return through accounts or products offered outside the Program, including Money Funds.
 The Program is designed to provide you with convenient access to expanded deposit insurance coverage on funds placed at Receiving Institutions under the Program, and is not designed to, and does not, act as a retail bank account, nor a long-term, ongoing investment vehicle.

-In general, the fee that Stable, Your Institution (if any) and Sending Institution (if any) receive is based on Program Deposits comprising principal and posted interest at the Receiving Institutions.
+In general, the fee that R&T, Your Institution (if any) and Sending Institution (if any) receive is based on Program Deposits comprising principal and posted interest at the Receiving Institutions.

-The fees payable to Stable, Your Institution (if any) and Sending Institution (if any) may vary among Receiving Institutions.
-In addition, Stable, Your Institution and Sending Institution may, in turn, pay fees to their agents, service providers or other third parties, including Settlement Bank and Custodian, in connection with the Program.
+The fees payable to R&T, Your Institution (if any) and Sending Institution (if any) may vary among Receiving Institutions.
+In addition, R&T, Your Institution and Sending Institution may, in turn, pay fees to their agents, service providers or other third parties, including Settlement Bank and Custodian, in connection with the Program.

-The fees paid to Stable, Your Institution (if any) and Sending Institution (if any) can result in the Interest Rate paid to you on Program Deposits being lower than the Interest Rate might otherwise be if such fees were not paid or if lower such fees were paid.
+The fees paid to R&T, Your Institution (if any) and Sending Institution (if any) can result in the Interest Rate paid to you on Program Deposits being lower than the Interest Rate might otherwise be if such fees were not paid or if lower such fees were paid.
 If you placed funds into deposit accounts directly at a Receiving Institution, you may earn a higher interest rate than the rate paid to you by placing funds at the Receiving Institution through the Program.

 Customers Statements